 Temper – Coarse material, such as crushed shells or sand, added to clay to get a desired texture or consistency for making a pot or other artifact.

-Terminus ante quem – Date before which something cannot have been constructed or deposited.
+Terminus ante quem – “date before which,” latest date by which something was constructed or deposited.

-Terminus post quem – Date after which something cannot have been constructed or deposited.
+Terminus post quem – “date after which,” earliest date at which something was constructed or deposited.